 06 of 12

 Cloves are the aromatic buds of a tree native to Indonesia.
-Popular in African and Eastern cuisines, they have a very pungent flavor usually found in beverages, pickling and spice mixes, and recipes that include cinnamon, vanilla, and anise.
+Popular in African and Eastern cuisines, they have a very pungent flavor and are found in beverages, pickling and spice mixes, and recipes that include cinnamon, vanilla, and anise.
 Oranges and limes decoratively punctured with cloves are a beautiful way of spreading their aroma around the house.

 07 of 12